anders-biostat/Cytovanni/docs/tutorials/integration_variable-spectra/index.md

-# Standardization with Inferred Dye Spectra
+# Standardisation with Inferred Dye Spectra

 In this tutorial, we showcase our full pipeline, including inferring appropriate dye spectra for every batch.